sourcegraph/handbook/content/product-engineering/product/product_management/key_strategic_accounts.md

 # Getting customers to a technical win

 One of our values at Sourcegraph is being customer driven, and all of the teams are responsible for ensuring that we are living that value and supporting each other as a team to achieve our ambitious goals.
 Product & Engineering play a very distinct role in the process of getting prospective customers to a technical win, partnering closely with CE (Customer Engineering) and Sales from the qualifying stage through end of trial.
-Product & Engineering sometimes needs to support CE/Sales in providiing tehcnical work that is customized to their specific needs (see [Technical Deal Review](https://handbook.sourcegraph.com/ce/working-with-customers#technical-deal-reviews).
+Product & Engineering sometimes needs to support CE/Sales in providiing technical work that is customized to their specific needs (see [Technical Deal Review](https://handbook.sourcegraph.com/ce/working-with-customers#technical-deal-reviews).

 ## Key accounts update